Singapore: Risk Assessment

-- Major (aerial and maritime) transport and trading hub for goods and financial services
+- Major goods transport and trading hub (air and sea), financial center

 - Large FDI inflows thanks to the advantageous tax regime, political stability, and excellent business climate

-- Leading exporter of capital in Asia through its large sovereign funds
+- Asia's leading exporter of capital through sovereign wealth funds

-- Dependence on exports and imports (energy and food)
+- Dependent on exports and imports (energy and food)

-- Shortages of skilled labor and housing, aging population
+- Skilled labor and housing shortages, aging population

-- Vulnerability to the slowdown of the Chinese economy and U.S.-China geopolitical tensions
+- Vulnerable to the structural slowdown of the Chinese economy and U.S.-China geopolitical tensions